opendroid/the-gpl/chapter4/README.md

 - The key type **K** must be comparable  (eg: **not `slice` or `map`**) using `==`.
 Avoid floating-point numbers as keys.
 - The value **V** can be any composite type including a `map`.
 - Cannot take address of a map elements eg `_ = &ages["golang"] // compile error`.
-- Order of map iteration is not specified, eg `for k, v in range {fmt.Printf("%s:%s", k, v)}` order is not guaranteed.
+- Order of map iteration is not specified, e.g. `for k, v in range {fmt.Printf("%s:%s", k, v)}` order is not guaranteed.
 - `nil` map reference behaves as `empty` maps for operations **delete, len** and **range**.
 - Accessing a map by subscripting always returns a value, even if key is not there.
 - Return value for a non-existent key always returns zero value for its type.